tektoncd/pipeline/docs/additional-configs.md

   default-cloud-events-sink: https://my-sink-url
 ```

-Additionally, CloudEvents for `Runs` require an extra configuration to be
+Additionally, CloudEvents for `CustomRuns` require an extra configuration to be
 enabled.
 This setting exists to avoid collisions with CloudEvents that might
 be sent by custom task controllers: